OliverGibbons1/APCompPro24/README.md

 # Individual Project
 This will be the final for the AP Computer Programming course.
 It will entail 30+ hours of work and will include advanced programming concepts.

+The project is a tower defense game; the concepts being implemented include recursion, class hierarchy, multidimensional arrays, enhanced for loops, and more as the project develops.

 ![Class Diagram](https://github.com/OliverGibbons1/APCompPro24/blob/main/images/indPro.png?raw=true)